macports/mpbb/ReadMe.txt

 environment, which involves copying several gigabytes of files into said chroot...be patient.

+To build only a certain set of ports you need a file containing the list of the port names.
+The `port list' command adds more information than you want here, like version and category.
+To create an list for mpab consumption, you can use something like this:

+  port echo maintainer:YOURNAME > own_ports

+and then

+  sudo ./mpab buildports own_ports

-You can also run 'sudo ./mpab help' to see what commands can be used with mpab.
+You can run './mpab help' to see what commands can be used with mpab.

+Note that ports don't get rebuild when you run this twice, since they get stored as package once built sucessfully, and only rebuild when the version or revision gets changed.
+The port file definitions come from the macports_dist.tar.bz2 file you used for creating the disk images.

 Maintenance